Catherine Impey

-Catherine Impey (1847 – 14 December 1923) was a British Quaker activist against racial discrimination.
+Catherine Impey (13 August 1847 – 14 December 1923) was a British Quaker activist against racial discrimination.
 She founded Britain's first anti-racist journal, Anti-Caste, in March 1888 and edited it until its last edition in 1895.
+In the first issue, she wrote:

 The journal was inspired by Booker T. Washington's Southern Letter.
 Impey visited the United States several times from 1878 and the journal focused largely on issues in America.
-In 1893, she formed an organisation, The Society for the Recognition of the Universal Brotherhood of Man, with the American Ida B. Wells, who visited the UK to campaign against lynching.
+In 1893, she formed The Society for the Recognition of the Universal Brotherhood of Man, with the American Ida B. Wells, who visited the UK to campaign against lynching.
 Impey became a vegetarian in 1879.